aws-samples/realtime-health-data-insights-dynamodb/README.md

 "sleep_count#awake#2024-11-24 00:00:00"**
 This query will only read the relevant items.

 To address the **second** access pattern, the **'userid'** uniquely identifies each user, making it an ideal candidate for the partition key.
 Health metric data is recorded with a date indicating the specific day of aggregation, making **'date'** a logical choice for the sort key.
-However, to accommodate access patterns **3 to 8**, which focus on specific health metrics, the sort key needs to be a composite of health_metric, metric_context, and date, separated by a delimiter (e.g., health_metric#metric_context#date).
+However, to accommodate access patterns **3 to 8**, which focus on specific health metrics, the sort key needs to be a composite of health_metric, metric_context, and date, separated by a delimiter (e.g., **health_metric#metric_context#date**).
 This composite sort key structure allows for more efficient and targeted queries.

-**Based on the daily summary data, a sample item in the table would look like this:**
+**Based on the daily summary data, a sample item in the aggregated table would look like this:**

 | | Attribute | Value |
 | --- | --- | --- |